vijayvulava/czs/_sources/12SoilOverview.md

 ## Soil Orders

-Given the diversity of climate, geography, and geology across the entire world, soils develop a distinctive character that reflects the local region.
-Soil scientists developed a means to classify and name soils.
-This soil classification is called ***soil taxonomy***.
-Soils are classified as natural bodies on the basis of their profile characteristics.
+Due to the diverse climates, geography, and geology, soils develop unique characteristics that reflect their local regions.
+Soil scientists have created a system to classify and name soils, known as ***soil taxonomy***.
+Soils are classified as natural entities based on the characteristics of their profiles.

 <div class="container">
 <iframe src="https://www.youtube.com/embed/BArbrfmsxeQ"
 frameborder="0" allowfullscreen class="video"></iframe>
 </div>

-There are 12 major soil orders across the world that reflect the broad climate and development process and within each order there are multiple suborders.
+There are 12 major soil orders worldwide represent broad climate types and soil development processes.
+Within each order, there are multiple suborders.
 To learn more about these major orders, visit [The Twelve Orders of Soil Taxonomy | Natural Resources Conservation Service (usda.gov)](https://www.nrcs.usda.gov/resources/education-and-teaching-materials/the-twelve-orders-of-soil-taxonomy).

-Soil suborders are subdivisions of soil orders based on certain characteristics that reflect the soil formation processes or the environmental conditions.
-Each order has several suborders.
-The name of a suborder usually ends with a suffix that indicates the order it belongs to.
-[For example, the suborders of Alfisols (soils with aluminum and iron) end with -alf, such as Aqualfs, Udalfs, Ustalfs, and Xeralfs](https://en.wikipedia.org/wiki/USDA_soil_taxonomy).
+Soil suborders are subdivisions of soil orders based on specific characteristics that reflect soil formation processes or environmental conditions.
+Each order comprises several suborders, and the name of a suborder typically ends with a suffix indicating the order it belongs to.
+For example, the suborders of Alfisols (soils rich in aluminum and iron) end with the suffix -alf, such as [Aqualfs, Udalfs, Ustalfs, and Xeralfs](https://en.wikipedia.org/wiki/USDA_soil_taxonomy).

-The criteria for defining soil suborders vary depending on the order, but they generally include factors such as soil moisture regime, soil temperature regime, horizon development, clay mineralogy, organic matter content, and parent material.
-Some soil suborders are more common or widespread than others, depending on the geographic distribution of the soil orders and the environmental factors that influence soil formation.
-For example, Ultisols (soils with low base saturation and high weathering) are mostly found in humid regions of the world, such as the southeastern United States, parts of South America, Africa, and Asia.
-[They are divided into five suborders: Aquults, Humults, Udults, Ustults and Xerults](https://www.uidaho.edu/cals/soil-orders/ultisols).
-[Aquults are Ultisols that have a water table at or near the surface for long periods of the year, while Xerults are Ultisols that have a dry season of four to six months](https://www.uidaho.edu/cals/soil-orders/ultisols).
+The criteria for defining soil suborders vary depending on the order.
+Still, we generally consider soil moisture regime, soil temperature regime, horizon development, clay mineralogy, organic matter content, and parent material.
+Some soil suborders are more widespread than others, depending on the geographic distribution of the soil orders and the environmental factors that influence soil formation.
+For instance, Ultisols (soils with low base saturation and high weathering) are primarily found in humid regions such as the southeastern United States, parts of South America, Africa, and Asia.
+They are divided into five suborders: [Aquults, Humults, Udults, Ustults, and Xerults](https://www.uidaho.edu/cals/soil-orders/ultisols).
+Aquults are Ultisols with a water table at or near the surface for extended periods during the year, while Xerults are Ultisols that experience a four to six months dry season.

-**State soils** represent soil that has special significance to a particular state.
-Each state in the United States has selected a state soil, twenty of which have been legislatively established.
-To learn more see [State Soils | Natural Resources Conservation Service (usda.gov)](https://www.nrcs.usda.gov/resources/education-and-teaching-materials/state-soils).
+**State soils** are soils that hold special significance for particular states.
+Each state in the United States has designated a state soil, with twenty of these selections established legislatively.
+To learn more, visit [State Soils | Natural Resources Conservation Service (usda.gov)](https://www.nrcs.usda.gov/resources/education-and-teaching-materials/state-soils).

-USDA-NRCS maintains a soil map of the US at [Web Soil Survey (usda.gov)](https://websoilsurvey.nrcs.usda.gov/app/WebSoilSurvey.aspx).
-Navigate to this site to learn how to create a soil report for the area of your interest.
-It's not the most intuitive site.
-Watch the video below to learn how to use this site and create a soil report for the area of your interest.
+The USDA-NRCS maintains a soil map of the United States at [Web Soil Survey (usda.gov)](https://websoilsurvey.nrcs.usda.gov/app/WebSoilSurvey.aspx).
+Navigate to this site to learn how to generate a soil report for your area of interest.
+It's not the most intuitive site, so watch the video to help create a soil report for your specific location.

 <div class="container">
 <iframe src="https://www.youtube.com/embed/lKFc_96UZ7Q"
 frameborder="0" allowfullscreen class="video"></iframe>
 </div>

-UC Davis has a nice map based interface, that allows you to navigate the NRCS data more easily.
+UC Davis has a nice map-based interface that allows you to navigate the NRCS data more efficiently.
 Access this interface here: [SoilWeb](https://casoilresource.lawr.ucdavis.edu/gmap/)

 [USDA Soil Information ArcGIS Map](https://experience.arcgis.com/experience/914f8dbdc116482e83003e682ece8f10)
 ## Soil Erosion

-Soil erosion is the removal of the upper layers of soil due to a variety of natural and anthropogenic causes.
-Since the upper layers tend to have higher organic matter and nutrients, erosion can cause significant negative impacts on agriculture as well as water pollution.
-An inch of soil may take a thousand years to build, but could be removed in one rainstorm.
+Soil erosion is the removal of the upper layers of soil due to various natural and anthropogenic causes.
+Since the upper layers tend to have higher organic matter and nutrients, erosion can cause significant negative impacts on agriculture and water pollution.
+An inch of soil may take a thousand years to build but could be removed in one rainstorm.
 Thin layers of soil on top of shallow bedrock and frequently tilled soils are particularly sensitive, as erosion may lead to a loss of agricultural productivity.
-Excessive erosion leads to a environmental disaster called desertification [Desertification | UNCCD](https://www.unccd.int/land-and-life/desertification/overview).
-See the simple demonstration below on the soil health.
+Excessive erosion leads to an environmental disaster called desertification [Desertification | UNCCD](https://www.unccd.int/land-and-life/desertification/overview).
+See the simple demonstration below on soil health.

 <div class="container">
 <iframe src="https://www.youtube.com/embed/R1nYaYShV_k"
 frameborder="0" allowfullscreen class="video"></iframe>
 </div>

-There is a growing movement focusing on holistic management of soil and regenerative agriculture as described in the video below.
+There is a growing movement focusing on holistic management of soil and regenerative agriculture, as described in the video below.

 <div class="container">
 <iframe src="https://www.youtube.com/embed/NJhpoYwAqFA"
 frameborder="0" allowfullscreen class="video"></iframe>
 </div>

-What aspects of the CZ other than soil are impacted by soil erosion and other threats to soils, and are those impacts beneficial or deleterious?
-For example, while erosion of weathered material may deplete a soil, the transport and deposition of those particles leads to the sustained build-up of flood plains and deltas elsewhere.
-Soil erosion, in moderate amounts, introduces nutrients into the water cycle that various organisms rely on to survive and thrive.
+What aspects of the cultural zone (CZ), besides soil, are affected by soil erosion and other threats to soils?
+Are these impacts beneficial or harmful?
+For instance, while the erosion of weathered material can deplete the soil, the transport and deposition of those particles contribute to the gradual formation of floodplains and deltas in other areas.
+Additionally, moderate soil erosion can introduce nutrients into the water cycle, which various organisms depend on to survive and thrive.

 ## Readings and resources for this section